 - 5.8 Individuals who have already been appointed who pass the MV procedure, but are subsequently refused SC clearance, can appeal within force in the first instance, to a nominated officer of ACPO Rank (the Scottish Government Appeals Panel in Scotland), and finally to the independent SVAP.
-For cases involving members of Police Staff, the appeal in force should be heard by a panel consisting of a nominated officer of ACPO rank and member of the Police Authority. - 5.9 External applicants for SC designated posts have no right of appeal either within the force, or to the independent SVAP.
+For cases involving members of Police Staff, the appeal in force should be heard by a panel consisting of a nominated officer of ACPO rank and member of the Police Authority or Police and Crime Commissioner's representative. - 5.9 External applicants for SC designated posts have no right of appeal either within the force, or to the independent SVAP.